mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/16-type-param-scopes-and-constraints/index.md

 }
 ```

-Finally, only use type parameters when you have a real need for them
+Finally, only use type parameters when you have a real need for them.
+They introduce complexity, and you shouldn't be adding complexity to your code unless it is worth it!